xbmc/generator-kodi-addon/generators/app/templates/README.md

 6. Read [this info](http://kodi.wiki/view/Add-on_structure#icon.png) and drop an icon for your addon into the `resource` folder and name it `icon.png`.
 7. Read [this](http://kodi.wiki/view/Add-on_structure#fanart.jpg) and drop a addon background into the `resource` folder and name it `fanart.jpg`.
 8. End up with a beautiful Kodi addon!
 Good for you :) Maybe you want to [share it with us](http://kodi.wiki/view/Submitting_Add-on_updates_on_Github)?

+### Debugging
+To get the debug logging to work, just set the global kodi logging to true and the debug logging in your addons settings.